Fits Toyota E153 transmissions found in:

 MR2 Type (LSD or non-LSD) axle stubs will work.

-If you need a functioning vehicle speed sensor you need the VSS gear from the non-LSD MR2 transmission (mfg discontinued)
+If you need a functioning vehicle speed sensor you need the VSS drive gear from the non-LSD MR2 transmission (mfg discontinued)

 This differential is MWR’s choice for all street and most track applications.